Wow, are the Christmas holidays over already?!

 Aw, my baby nephew is EVERYTHING!
 I asked Peter if I could have one and he told me to try Amazon.
 Very funny!

-Here with my Number 1 girl.
-Thank you Celuu for gifting my Mum so many gorgeous outfits for the holiday season.
+Below is my Number 1 girl.
+Thank you Celuu for gifting my Mum so many gorge dresses.
 Such a treat!

 Loving my gorgeous earrings too my folks got me from New York too.
 These gorgeous gold numbers were picked up in the Metropolitan Museum of Art.
 Stunning.